vitalik/django-ninja/docs/docs/proposals/cbv.md

         self.tasks = self.project.task_set.all()

 ```
-Which made main business operation focus only on tasks (that was exposed as `self.tasks` attribute)
+This makes the main business operation focus only on tasks (exposed as the `self.tasks` attribute)

-you can use both `api` and `router` instances to support class paths
+You can use both `api` and `router` instances to support class paths.

 ## Issue